Practical information and procedures

 Processing times for mutual fund units pledged as collateral with VPS may be longer than for other securities.
 For mutual fund units, credit limits will increase at the earliest the day after the transfer has been made to the account.
 Mutual fund units pledged as collateral must be released manually in VPS by Norges Bank.

 To request automatic processing at Norges Bank when releasing collateral held by VPS, banks must follow the procedure “Electronic request for release” in VPS Investor Services.
 A bank wishing to send an electronic request for release of collateral from the VPS must have enquiry access to the collateral account.
 Norges Bank can assign enquiry access to all fully pledged accounts pledged in favour of Norges Bank.
-Requests for enquiry access, including the account number and the the bank’s registration number in VPS, should be sent to SIL2@norges-bank.no.
+Requests for enquiry access, including the account number and the the bank’s register number in VPS (5 digits), should be sent to SIL2@norges-bank.no.
 Banks may use an administrator or agent that is authorised to act on the bank’s behalf.

 Collateral registered with Euroclear Bank